llvm-exegesis - LLVM Machine Instruction Benchmark

 SUPPORTED PLATFORMS

-llvm-exegesis currently only supports X86 (64-bit only), ARM (AArch64 only), MIPS, and PowerPC (PowerPC64LE only) on Linux for benchmarking.
+llvm-exegesis currently only supports X86 (64-bit only), ARM (AArch64 only, snippet generation is sparse), MIPS, and PowerPC (PowerPC64LE only) on Linux for benchmarking.
 Not all benchmarking functionality is guaranteed to work on every platform. llvm-exegesis also has a separate analysis mode that is supported on every platform that LLVM is.

 SNIPPET ANNOTATIONS